isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

   return sb.toString();
 }
 ```

+Note how we read the output path from the `coverage.report.path` property; this is
+useful since we generate two reports, one during instrumentation and one during
+execution.

 (`writeCoverageToFile` is a bit awkward, again because I don't want
 to use Guava in the runtime code.
 It could just be a call to